 The goal of our system is to allow older adults to “age in place.”
 Using state and federal funds, providers in the Alliance’s network ensure that elders in need – particularly those who are low-income, disabled, living alone – receive home- and community-based services, thereby reducing the risk that they will be placed in a nursing home.
 As a result, the area served by the Alliance has the lowest rate of Medicaid nursing home utilization in the state.

 Our Aging and Disability Resource Center (ADRC) serves as the single point of access for information on services available not only to older adults, but also to adults with disabilities, as well as to their caregivers.
-The ADRC handled over 75,000 calls in 2014.
-With the shift to Medicaid Managed Long Term Care, calls into the ADRC have nearly tripled.
+The ADRC handled over 100,000 calls in 2016.
 ADRC staff assists clients with eligibility determination for state and federally-funded long-term care programs.

 The Alliance is also committed to providing work opportunities for older adults.
 We have partnered with ReServe, a program recruiting older professionals to contribute their skills to local nonprofit organizations, and with organizations that administer the Senior Community Service Employment Program (SCSEP), which matches low-income older adults with nonprofits that can provide training in job-related skills that enhance opportunities for employment.
 In 2013, the Alliance for Aging received the Department of Elder Affairs’ Soaring Eagle Award for having a strong record of training and hiring SCSEP participants and for having elder-friendly policies.

 We continue to seek new, innovative ways to address the needs of elders in our community and to carry out our mission of promoting and advocating for the optimal quality of life for older adults and their families.